fkarg/fkarg.github.io/drafts/topics.md

 - everything you do should be with the goal of 'creating' something or 'solving' a problem, this helps to significantly speed up learning and experimenting progress, and create clearer mental models

+- overview of how I manage my own finances (incl. beancount)